Some of the links in this post may be affiliate links.

 The other method, which is the safest but takes longer, is simply to take leaf cuttings!
 The procedure is as follows:

-- Allow the leaves to air dry for a day or so.
+You can allow the leaves to air dry for a day or so, but I’ve been successful without doing this.

 Depending on how warm your home is, it may root is as quickly as a month, or it could take several months.